imayush11/CommandIt/README.md

 # Introduction:
-CommandIt is a Python based tool based on NLP & Google APIs.
-In simpler just provide voice commands to do stuff like schedule a meet in calendar or read a mail
+CommandIt is a Python tool based on NLP & Google APIs.
+In simpler words, just provide voice commands to do stuff like schedule a meet in calendar or read a mail
-NLP helps to extract major keywords from the commands inputted & is further carried on by the code which requests the Google API for implementing the changes
+NLP helps to extract major keywords from the commands inputted & is further carried on by code which requests the Google API for implementing the changes

 # Tech stack:
 1) Languages: Python & JavaScript
-2) Frameworks: React Native(UI for movible app), Django(UI for web app)
+2) Frameworks: React Native(UI for mobile app), Django(UI for web app)

 # Folder structure:
-1) Backend: Python backend code for speech recognition, NLP based actions & linking to Googles API for Calendar & gmail
+1) Backend: Python backend code for speech recognition, NLP based actions & linking to Google's API for Calendar & Gmail
-2) mobile-app: React Native based frontend for Android & IOS
+2) mobile-app: JavaScript(React Native) based frontend for Android & IOS
-3) web-app: Python(Django & Flask) based web application for any browser
+3) web-app: Python(Django) based web application for any browser

 # Current updates:
 Only the Backend folder is working as of now (updates are in progress everyday)